• Skip to primary navigation

 Use a Four Color Palette for Every Fourth Post and Widget Title

-This tutorial starts by using a four color palette to add color to the post titles and widget titles in the WordPress Twenty Twelve theme, so they automatically repeat down the page, regardless of the position of each title or widget.
-There is also a three color example near the end of the tutorial, if you just want to grab the code.
+We want the post titles and widget titles to automatically repeat down the page, regardless of the position of each title or widget.
+There is also a three color example near the end of the tutorial, if you just want to grab the CSS.

 First, choose four colors that look well together.
 I found a nice blue and green palette – Design Seeds, Minted Brights, 11.10.13.
 (You can find similar color palettes.)
 The RGB codes for the four colors are: